rodeloescueta/attio-api/memory-bank/progress.md

 - Need detailed requirements for the client-facing proposal and quote views

 This document will be updated as the project progresses to reflect the current state of development.

+## Dependencies to Add

+- E-signature library (to be selected)
+- PDF generation library
+- Email service integration

+## Notes

+- Currently using Tailwind CSS for styling
+- EJS templating system in place
+- Static assets need to be added (images, etc.)